|Body Type||:||Folding Strut|

 This camera takes 120 film which easily available from most photographic outlets.
 Don't forget to cover the red window with black electrical tape except when advancing the film in low light.
 Modern film is sensitive to red light.

 Shutter speed is 1/30s.
 The aperture values is f/11.

 If you don't want to bother with an exposure meter, follow the guide shown.
 It is based on the 'Sunny 16' rule.
 Film is so forgiving and will produce acceptable results even when overexposed by 2 or 3 stops or underexposed by 1 stop.

 Remember that the exposure guide in the camera user manual may not be helpful as it is based on the use of old film with a low ISO value.

-The table assumes that the sun is at least 30 degrees above the horizon - that's 10am - 5pm on a summer's day in the UK.
+The tables assume that the sun is at least 30 degrees above the horizon - that's 10am - 5pm on a summer's day (May-August) in the UK.

 Using ISO 100/125 film - shutter speed 1/30s